wenlzhang/obsidian-task-chat/docs/SEMANTIC_EXPANSION.md

 1. **Use Simple Search for exact matches**
    - No AI needed
    - Instant results

-2. **Limit max expansions for speed**
-   - 3-5 is usually sufficient
-   - Higher values = more tokens

-3. **Configure only needed languages**
-   - Each language adds tokens
+   - Best for queries with specific keywords

+2. **Start with default settings (5 expansions, 1 language)**
-   - Only add languages you actually use
+   - Only increase if you notice missing results

-4. **Disable features you don't need**
-   - Turn off typo correction if not needed
+   - Test before increasing permanently

+3. **Add languages only if needed**
+   - Default: English only
+   - Add more only if your tasks use multiple languages
-   - Disable natural language for predictable queries
+   - Each language multiplies token usage

+4. **Adjust expansions based on vocabulary**
+   - Technical tasks (code, API names)
+   - General tasks (broad terminology)
+   - Creative tasks (diverse vocabulary)

+5. **Monitor token usage**
+   - Check costs in metadata after queries
+   - If costs too high, reduce expansions
+   - If missing results, increase expansions

 ## Troubleshooting